Texas freshman Jaxson Hayes is a rising star

 “This has been a whirlwind,” Hayes said.
 “I always dreamed of this as a kid.
 I thought I could be a mid-major player when I was 6-7.
 I just wanted to at least get one Division One offer.”

 Everyone could see Hayes’ athletic potential, Kremer said.
-His father is Bengals tight end coach Jonathan Hayes, who played 12 seasons in the NFL.
-His mother, Kristi, played basketball at Drake University and averaged 52 points as a high school senior in Iowa.
+His father is Cincinnati Bengals tight end coach Jonathan Hayes, who played 12 seasons in the NFL.
+His mother, Kristi (Kinne) Hayes, played basketball at Drake University and averaged 52 points as a high school senior in Iowa.

-But he could block shots, and that was getting noticed when Middle Tennessee State offered a scholarship.
+But he could block shots and that got noticed when Middle Tennessee State offered a scholarship.

-Hayes joined his first AAU team and his first tournament game produced a play that Kristi Hayes says changed everything: He pinned an opponent’s dunk attempt against the backboard.
-That player was Zion Williamson, one of the top recruits in the country who is now a freshman sensation at Duke.
+Hayes joined an AAU team and his first tournament game produced a play that his mom says changed everything: He pinned an opponent’s dunk attempt against the backboard.
+That player was Zion Williamson, one of the top recruits in the country, who is now a freshman sensation at Duke.

 Texas coach Shaka Smart, who had connections in Ohio from his playing days at Kenyon College and as an assistant at Akron, came calling.
 So did Kentucky’s John Calipari.